dimabouhadir/challengeDima/EXERCISE.md

   - You will need to work in the `app/styles/hour-glass.scss` stylesheet and the `app/templates/hourglass.hbs` template.
   - The animation needs to be infinite.
 Whenever it's done the hour glass needs to rotate and repeat (as seen in the GIF).
-  - You will want to use [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) to fade in/out the different hour glasses and [CSS transforms](https://developer.mozilla.org/en/docs/Web/CSS/animation)to rotate it.
+  - You will want to use [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) to fade in/out the different hour glasses and [CSS transforms](https://developer.mozilla.org/en/docs/Web/CSS/animation) to rotate it.
   - The animation happens as follows: `hour-glass-1` shows up, then fades away.
 Half-way through fading, `hour-glass-2` starts fading in.
   Same happens for the rest until the last hour glass is `hour-glass-1` rotated, where it rotates again to repeat the animation.
   - The total duration of one loop of the animation should be 3 seconds.